nixon7x/LogicPy/README.md

 - Press `S` to save the current circuit
 - Press `L` to load the last saved circuit

+## Why does this project exist even though there are other logic gate simulators online?

+Because unlike the others, this simulator offers:
+- Real-time reactions
+- The ability to save and reopen circuits
+- Wire bending and dynamic interaction

+These features make it uniquely responsive and more immersive than standard simulators.

 ## Screenshots

 <img width="998" height="627" alt="image" src="https://github.com/user-attachments/assets/e4670bcd-4654-4e59-85b5-e4c1b3bd4706" />